-When you are not expecting a call or are not supposed to call, why have the phone number listed in your phone?
+People can suspend all communication when they want to but in vulnerable moments there is a sudden urge to reconnect.
+Therefore, blocking communication channels helps.
+When you are not expecting a call or are not supposed to call why have the phone number listed in your phone?

 Related reading: Divorce is about letting go, not holding on

-6. Please understand that the ability to guide, manage and control someone else does not lie in your hands.
+To deal with heartbreak, you need to be mindful of the fact that the ability to guide, manage and control someone else does not lie in your hands.
 Put yourself in his or her place and imagine if you would like to do what others want from you or would you like to be a person with free will and independence.
-Why should he or she behave the way you want?
-If you once loved someone, respect her or his decision.
+Why should they behave the way you want them to?

-9. Plan a trip or a vacation with family or friends.
+If the loss of a love has impacted you severely and you’re trying to figure out how to overcome heartbreak and depression, consider a change of scene.
+Plan a trip or a vacation with family or friends.
 Create new and happy memories which will be your new treasure to fall back upon, when you feel lonely and sad.
-Click new pictures.
-Get a pet if you feel it might help.